bdickason/bdickason.com/posts/tools-are-a-distraction.md

 ---
 title: Tools are a distraction
 date: 2021-04-16
-description: "People spend hours trying to learn new tools instead of doing the actual job at hand.
-It's easier to look for a new tool than do the work."
+description: "New tools feel productive, but they often delay the real work.
+Before you adopt another app or framework, ask whether you’re avoiding the hard part of the job."
 thumbnail: /static/posts/tools-are-a-distraction/airjordan.jpg
-hero: /static/posts/tools-are-a-distraction/airjordan.jpg
-heroAlt: Air Jordan
+thumbnailAlt: Air Jordan
 layout: layouts/post-blog.njk
 ---